SuhengXu/starter-hugo-academic/content/publication/suheng-xu-phase-resolved-terahertz-nanoimaging-of-wte2-microcrystals/index.md

 doi: https://doi.org/10.1103/PhysRevB.107.155413
 publication: Physical Review B
-abstract: We resolved both the Amplitude and phase signal on a WTe2 microcrystals using terahertz SNOM that utilizing broadband pulse sources
+abstract: We resolved both the Amplitude and phase signal on a WTe2 microcrystals using terahertz SNOM that utilizing broadband pulse sources.
 draft: false
 featured: false
 image: